launchdarkly/api-client-java/docs/UsersApi.md

 UsersApi apiInstance = new UsersApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String environmentKey = "environmentKey_example"; // String | The environment key
+String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-BigDecimal limit = new BigDecimal(); // BigDecimal | Pagination limit try {
+BigDecimal limit = new BigDecimal(); // BigDecimal | Pagination limit. try {
     Users result = apiInstance.getUsers(projectKey, environmentKey, limit);
     System.out.println(result);